 Normal library hours are Monday through Friday, 8:00am to 5:00pm.
 During the months of June through mid-August, the library may have extended hours.
 Check with the librarian or your course coordinator for the schedule.
-Our digital library can be accessed at http://monteverde-institute.org/mvi-digital-collections.html.
+A wealth of information on Monteverde is available through our digital library, which can be accessed at http://monteverde-institute.org/mvi-digital-collections.html.